rashid7089/emplyee-polls-project/README.md

 # App Description
-This Project is a book tracking App, where you can track all books you want to read and categories them in 3 main shelfs (want to read, read, currently reading).
-It also allow you to search for new books and add them to your shelfs.
+This Project is about employee polls, where employee can create and answer polls of each other to enhance their teamwork and take better decisions.

 # How to start
 1. clone or download the project on your machine